iellwood/DecoyDistributions/README.md

 To download the pretrained model data, please download the "release" version of the repository, which includes a .zip file (~1 Gb) containing  the pretrained models.

-To train a decoy distribution, use the command
+To train a decoy distribution, use the command,

 `python TrainDecoyDistribution.py -w Width -d Dataset -g GPU -b BatchSize`